RBSC/Carnivore2/Doc/readme.txt

 as Master's Subslot" option to be able to run 2 ROMs at the same time on these computers.
 This also applies to certain Arabic MSXs that have only one free available slot.

-If any of your CF cards or SD-to-CF adapters no longer work with Carnivore2, try to replace the IDE bios with an earlier version.
-To do this, rename BIDECMFC.ALPHA to BIDECMFC.BIN and write the IDE BIOS into Carnivore2 with the C2MAN or C2MAN40 utility.
-This bug has been reported to Konamiman.
+If any of your CF cards or SD-to-CF adapters no longer work with Carnivore2, try to replace the IDE bios with an alternative version.
+To do this, rename BIDECMFC.ALT into BIDECMFC.BIN and write the IDE BIOS into Carnivore2 with the C2MAN or C2MAN40 utility.

 When a computer is just powered on with the Carnivore2 cartridge inserted into a slot, it may reboot twice.
 This is normal and was implemented to make sure that the cartridge is fully initialized after the cold boot.
 You can enable the dual-reboot feature